About

 On the anniversary of his dad’s passing, the family scattered his ashes in the garden—and on that very same day, the swallows returned from migration, offering a powerful symbol of hope and renewed connection to his dad, who always found so much joy in their return.

-I immersed myself in the studio, creating illustrations of barn swallows.
-It was a way of helping me navigate grief.
+I immersed myself in the studio, drawing and cutting paper swallows.
+It became a way of navigating grief.

 Ed Harrison, wildlife artist

-Inspired by the return of the swallows, Ed took to the studio and began a new illustration series as a tribute to his dad.
+Inspired by the return of the swallows following the loss of his father, Ed retreated to the studio and began a series of illustrations as a personal tribute.

-But something was missing–the rich folklore and storytelling surrounding these migratory birds.
+But something was missing: the rich folklore and storytelling that has surrounded these migratory birds for centuries.

 Illustrated icon of a hospital